samchenghowing/Web-Study-Platform-with-GenAI-Stack/readme.md

 ## LLM Configuration
 MacOS and Linux users can use any LLM that's available via Ollama.
 Check the "tags" section under the model page you want to use on https://ollama.ai/library and write the tag for the value of the environment variable `LLM=` in the `.env` file.

+> [!WARNING]
+> In this update, [phi4-mini](https://ollama.com/library/phi4-mini) requires  Ollama 0.5.13 or later.
+Please upgrade to the latest release of ollama before using.

 **MacOS**
 Install [Ollama](https://ollama.ai) on MacOS and start it before running `docker compose up` using `ollama serve` in a separate terminal.